Media portrayal of LGBTQ people: Asexuality in television

-Asexuality receives sparse attention in the media.
-It is often viewed as a "lack" of something, which is difficult to actively portray on screen.
-Additionally, asexuality has yet to be fully recognized as a legitimate sexual orientation.
-Therefore, when it does get representation in the media, asexual characters are often not the main characters or the focus of story lines, and/or tend to be framed around a mindset of needing to be fixed or changed.
+Asexuality has received increasing recognition in media representation in recent years as well as the recognition of being included as a sexual orientation in the LGBTQ+ community.
+Although asexual characters still appear less frequently than other identities, they are becoming more visible throughout different genres of media.
+However, when asexual characters do get represented, the focus of the story line tends to frame around a mindset of needing to be fixed or changed.

 An example of this type of portrayal occurs in an episode of the popular TV show House, M.D.
 In the Season 8 episode "Better Half", a couple declare themselves happily asexual.
 However, the main character House's immediate reaction to their statement is "there must be some medical cause".
 He then sets out to prove that there is no way they can be asexual by choice.
 House eventually discovers a brain tumor in the husband that has been suppressing his sexuality.
 When this is revealed, his wife then admits that she said she was asexual purely to be with her husband, and that before they met she had enjoyed sexual encounters.

 The show Sirens (US version) portrays asexuality through one of the main female characters, nicknamed Voodoo, and her asexuality is recognized and talked about throughout the series.

 The Netflix animated television series Bojack Horseman has received acclaim from the community for its portrayal and discussion of asexual topics through the character of Todd Chavez, a main character, who comes out as asexual in the season 3 finale.
 In the fourth season, he discovers a group of people who also identify as asexual who help him learn more about his asexuality.

 Calls for stronger asexual representation began upon the release of The CW's Riverdale, when the show's writers made the decision to exclude the asexuality of the character Jughead, canonically asexual in the Archie comics upon which the show is based, despite encouragements from actor Cole Sprouse to retain the character's sexual identification.
 The show went on to feature a homosexual character and a bisexual character, furthering evidence that Jughead's asexuality was intentionally unacknowledged by the writers as an LGBTQ+ identity.

 On December 18, 2020, when asked if the colors of the librarian named Kaisa in Hilda were made to intentionally match the asexual flag, series creator Luke Pearson said that while he did not purposely make her colors match those of the aromantic flag in his rough design for the character, it was "not impossible" that her design, her hair and colors, matched the colors of the asexual flag because he did not draw the final design of the character in the show.
 The character has purple hair, a black cape, a gray shirt with white sleeves, all of which are colors on the asexual flag.